kylemcdonald/FaceTracker/readme.md

 These instructions are for compiling the code on OS X only.
 Compilation on other Unix-type architectures should be similar.

-1. Download the latest version of OpenCV-2.0 with `svn co https://code.ros.org/svn/opencv/trunk/opencv`
+1. Download the latest version of OpenCV-2.0 with `git clone git://code.opencv.org/opencv.git` (more instructions [here](http://code.opencv.org/projects/opencv/wiki/Working_with_OpenCV_git_repository))
 2. Follow the OpenCv [installation instructions](http://opencv.willowgarage.com/wiki/Mac_OS_X_OpenCV_Port) and compile and install OpenCV to some arbitrary local directory (usually `/usr/local/`).
 3. Clone the FaceTracker code with `git clone git://github.com/kylemcdonald/FaceTracker.git`.
 This will number of subdirectories within the root directory:
    - src (contains all source code)